 Spicy tomato sauce

 - Get a pot or pan on medium heat, then add a dash of olive oil.
 Start frying off your onions, chilli and garlic for about 30 seconds to a minute without colour.
-Next, add your your tomatoes and cook for a further few minutes, then add your passata and your water then stir through.
+Next, add your tomatoes and cook for a further few minutes, then add your passata and your water then stir through.
 Turn the heat up high, then once the mixture starts to bubble, turn the heat down and simmer for a further 5 minutes till you have a thick and chunky tomato sauce.
 Turn the heat off and finish by seasoning with a pinch of salt, pepper and sugar.

-- Place on a baking tray lined with baking paper, and then place in the the oven for about 15 minutes until the cheese melts and the bun toasts slightly.
+- Place on a baking tray lined with baking paper, and then place in the oven for about 15 minutes until the cheese melts and the bun toasts slightly.

 - Top the hot dogs with some of the lettuce leaves just before you serve to add some freshness, then get those sausages in ya gobb 😉

 - Add as much or as little chilli as you like.

 - Use whatever cheese you like.
 Any good melting cheese like cheddar cheese, edam cheese, provolone cheese or fontina cheese would also be great for this recipe.